victorclaessen/home-assistant.io/source/_integrations/mqtt.markdown

 {% enddetails %}

-## Removing the integration

-{% include integrations/remove_device_service_steps.md %}

-Note: This action does not remove the [MQTT broker](#setting-up-a-broker) or its data.
-If you want to completely remove MQTT:

-1. Check your {% term "`configuration.yaml`" %} and other YAML files for MQTT-related configurations and remove them
-2. Review your automations and scripts for any MQTT dependencies
-3. Consider backing up your configuration before making these changes

 Your first step to get MQTT and Home Assistant working is to choose a broker.

 The easiest option is to install the official Mosquitto Broker add-on.
 You can choose to set up and configure this add-on automatically when you set up the MQTT integration.
 Home Assistant will automatically generate and assign a safe username and password, and no further attention is required.
 This also works if you have already set up this add-on yourself in advance.